Where did the idea come from to found ESSA?

 Helping to build Capacity and Capability and;

-Finding out information that people really need and want to know
+Finding out useful information that people really needed and want to know

-As you can see, just two years on from formation, these first ideas are now becoming a reality.
-Africans truly are at the heart of making things happen at ESSA and ESSA is starting to make a difference.
+As you can see from Our work these first ideas are now a reality, ESSA is already making a difference and Africans truly are at the heart of making things happen at ESSA.

 How did ESSA get established?